 Often, someone who is struggling with addiction may also have a diagnosable mental health condition.
-The presence of this dual diagnosis can magnify the addictive behavior, and vice versa.
-The symptoms of drug abuse and addiction can overlap with the symptoms of mental illness, making it challenging to tell whether someone developed mental problems as a result of addiction, or if they were already suffering from a pre-existing mental illness.
+The presence of this co-existing condition can magnify the addictive behavior, and vice versa.
+The symptoms of substance abuse disorders can overlap with the symptoms of mental illness, making it challenging to tell whether someone developed mental problems as a result of addiction, or if they were already suffering from a pre-existing mental illness.

 Rich Whitman is a big reason I am living a normal life and being a productive member of society today.
 I honestly don’t know what my family or I would have done with out his help and knowledge of recovery.

-Many co-occurring disorders, which include depression, anxiety and post-traumatic stress disorders, lead to overwhelming feelings of hopelessness or fear.
-When people with these conditions begin using drugs or alcohol as a coping mechanism to manage the symptoms of their mental illness, they can quickly become addicted.
+Many co-occurring disorders, which include depression, anxiety, bi-polar and post-traumatic stress disorders, and others lead to overwhelming feelings of hopelessness or fear.
+When people with these conditions begin using drugs or alcohol as a coping mechanism to manage the symptoms of their mental illness, things can get out of hand very quickly.

 Professional intervention facilitators can help organize a dual-diagnosis intervention even under the most challenging circumstances.
 We customize our approach to professional interventions for dual-diagnosis addiction meetings in a way that takes the addicted person’s state of mind into account.
 Knowing emotions can run high during these meetings, we know how to defuse tense, hostile or stressful situations and channel them into a more positive direction.